Jurassic World: The Game

-Jurassic World: The Game is a simulation video game developed by Ludia and based on the 2015 film Jurassic World.
+Jurassic World: The Game is a 2015 construction and management simulation video game for mobile devices developed by Ludia and based on the 2015 film Jurassic World.
 It is a sequel to Ludia's earlier game, Jurassic Park Builder (2012), and features similar gameplay.
+The game is available on both iOS and Android devices.

 The Chinese servers for the game shut down on January 4, 2021 making it unplayable there, but is still playable in other parts of the world.

+Jam City acquired Jurassic World: The Game's developer company, Ludia, in 2021 before they sold Ludia in March 2025.

 Gameplay

 Jurassic World: The Game is set on the fictional Costa Rican islands of Isla Nublar and Isla Sorna, where the player is put in control of constructing a Jurassic World theme park.
 The player can add buildings and create dinosaurs to populate the park.
-The game features creatures like terrestrial, flying and aquatic dinosaurs.
+The game features creatures like dinosaurs among other prehistoric animals.

 The combat, in which the player chooses an animal to fight against a rival's animal, uses a system of action points that will increase with each turn while making use of each animals' weaknesses.
+Although it may appear to the player that they are facing real opponents, according to the Google Play Store, Jurassic World: The Game is single-player, which means the player is actually fighting against an artificial intelligence, posing as another human player.

 By obtaining a collection of creatures, the player maintains the park by completing missions assigned to them by the characters.
 The player can erect buildings and decorations to increase revenue.
 Each rank unlocks new Battle Stages and buildings to expand the park.
 Throughout the game, the players are able to get Card Packs, which can give rare species, new missions or currency.
-Hybrid animals are available to obtain by fusing two matching dinosaurs with a reached level cap of 40 like combining a Tyrannosaurus and a Velociraptor to form the Indominus rex.
+Hybrid animals are available to obtain by fusing two matching dinosaurs with a reached level cap of 40, for example combining a Tyrannosaurus and a Velociraptor to form the Indominus rex.
+They are way much stronger than their predecessors.
 Superhybrids can in turn be created by collecting specific DNA and fusing it with an existing hybrid.
-The park also includes an aquatic and Cenozoic sections, with many species present that are not dinosaurs.
+The park also includes aquatic and Cenozoic sections, with many species present that are not dinosaurs, such as saber-toothed cats and mosasaurs.

-The game supports the use of Hasbro's Jurassic World Brawlasaurus toys, which could be scanned by players and incorporated into the game for battles.
+The game supported the use of Hasbro's Jurassic World Brawlasaurus toys until July 2019, which could be scanned by players and incorporated into the game for battles.